 2. Take Advantage of Sales

 At some point, most items go on sale at both grocery and non-grocery stores.
 Try going shopping when a store is having a sale or try to only buy a certain item when it’s on sale.
 Also, stockpile a few canned goods here and there so you’ll always have a full cupboard.
 There are many ways to track store sales and coupons at your favorite locations both online and offline.
+This is also a good way to build up storage for items on your survival food list.

 3. Ditch the Plastic